ynevet/py-web-scraper/README.md

     b.
 Or, add the location of the `chromedriver` binary to your system's PATH variable.
 6. Execute your script by running the following command: python main.py
-7. Check-out your root folder and you'll find new created files as output of your web scraping:
-   `products.csv` and `data.parquet` directory which contains a parquet file.